 We will focus on potential use case #3 and try to evaluate it on 2 use cases: LGI and lung cancer.

+We have two options:

-Trigger by lab test
+3a.
+Trigger by lab test (as the situation is now)

-Simulation and measurement for LGI:

-The aim will be to point out patients without recent lab tests that would improve process performance after completing the lab tests.Primary endpoint:
+3b.
+Independent periodically check - to point out patients without recent lab tests that would improve process performance after completing the lab tests.

+For now we start with 3b.

+Primary endpoint:

 Under XXX resources for colonoscopies screening, we want to maximize the #true cases by completing additional YYY lab tests for patients before running their scores. how many additional cases were found using the additional preliminary lab tests to enrich the data?